mirman-Gavin/webapps2/6-from-dusk-til-done/README.md

 page to contain our views and link our logical JS.

 ## Data
 There are a _bunch_ of ways to handle data flow in JavaScript.
 Many of these are full-fledged JavaScript frameworks—there are too many to list.
-However, as we're learning how JavaScript and HTML interact, I want to stick with trust ol' jQuery.
+However, as we're learning how JavaScript and HTML interact, I want to stick with trusty ol' jQuery.
 It turns out jQuery has a [`$.ajax()`](http://api.jquery.com/jQuery.ajax/) method that allows us to retrieve JSON-formatted information from our server.
 From there, we should be able to create functions that display our Todos and modify the list with `GET`,`POST`, `PUT`, and `DELETE` requests back to our API endpoints (`/todos`, `/todos/:id`).

 ## Objectives
 ### Primary Objective: GET/PUT/POST/DELETE